peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Negate(
         PeterO.Numbers.EContext context);

-Returns a binary float with the same value as this object but with the sign reversed.
+Returns a binary floating-point number with the same value as this object but with the sign reversed.

 <b>Parameters:</b>